New Jersey Economic Development Authority

 1.1 PROJECT DESCRIPTION AND SITE LOCATION

-During the design process, in anticipation of the inclusion of public art, discussions were held with members of the Art Selection Committee, which consists of representatives of Artworks Trenton, the State Arts Council, Department of Treasury, the Division of Property Management and Construction, the Department of Taxation, the Project architect, and NJEDA.
+During the design process, in anticipation of the inclusion of public art, discussions were held with members of the Art Selection Committee, which consists of representatives of Artworks Trenton, the State Arts Council, the Department of the Treasury, the Division of Property Management and Construction, the Department of Health, the Project architect, and NJEDA.
 Potential locations and thematic material were discussed that would integrate the art within the context of the Project.

 It is anticipated that one or more Artist finalists, or Artist finalists in joint venture, will be providing the services identified in this Request for this Arts Inclusion opportunity.